reearth/docs.reearth.io/plugin-guide/recipes/screen-capture-and-print.md

 # CaptureScreen API

-Plugins can get the image of the cesium canvas with this API.
+Plugins can get the image of the canvas with this API.

 :::note